“That was pretty interesting” is high praise indeed, when it comes from my 17-year-old son after a visit to a museum.

 - Jan’s father works for the resistance and he and his family help many resistance fighters.
 When the Germans capture his father, Jan and his family spend the rest of the war in hiding.

 - Nelly’s parents are admirers of Hitler and active members of the NSB, the Dutch Nazi party, while Nelly is a member of Hitler Youth.
 Their neighbors see them as traitors, and her father becomes mayor under Nazi rule.
-After the war, they are imprisoned by the new Dutch government.
+After the war, the new Dutch government imprisons them.

 - The story of Henk and his family illustrates the Dutch people who were caught in the middle: they didn’t collaborate and they didn’t resist.
 His best friend, a Jew, has to leave.
 Their radio is confiscated to stop them listening to Radio Orange (Dutch radio broadcasting from the UK) or the BBC.
 As the war nears its end, food supplies are low, and Henk goes hungry.